dstengle/knowledgebase-processor/docs/architecture/roadmap/evolution-plan.md

 - Todo items can be viewed and managed across the knowledge base
 - Navigation using the enhanced structure is intuitive and valuable
 - Integration with at least one external tool is demonstrated
+- The system can effectively answer a significant portion of the target questions defined in the [Core Use Cases document](../use-cases.md).

 **Timeframe**: [Estimated timeframe]